mstksg/auto-examples/README.md

 Note the lack of a global "hangman state".
 All the components of the state
---- the current word, the wrong guesses, the player scores, etc. --- are isolated from eachother and only interact when needed.
+--- the current word, the wrong guesses, the player scores, etc. --- are isolated from each other and only interact when needed.
 The `Puzzle` type only contains information for the console to display the current "output" of the puzzle --- it doesn't even contain the solution.